Electronic origin of delicate antiferromagnetism in Fe$_{x}$NbS$_2$

-Given that $d_{z^2}$ orbital is expected to extend along $c$ axis and be the primary orbital to bridge adjacent NbS$_2$ layers, we turn to investigate whether these electrons facilitate $c$ axis itineracy or are sufficiently localized to contribute to local moments.
+Given that $d_{z^2}$ orbital is expected to extend along $c$ axis and be the primary orbital to bridge adjacent NbS$_2$ layers, we turn to investigate their potential role in facilitating $c$ axis itinerancy and indirect Fe-Fe magnetic exchange.
 Figure~\ref{fig3} shows the energy-momentum cut along $\Gamma$-$M$ and $A$-$L$ directions, as well as the $k_z$ dispersion for Fe 3$d$ and Nb 4$d$ bands.
 Here, the Fe 3$d_{z^2}$ bands show negligible $k_z$ dispersion (Fig.~\ref{fig3}(b)(c)), confirming the localized nature of low-energy Fe states along all directions.
-In contrast, the Nb 4$d$ band gains substantial $k_z$ dispersion on the order of $\sim200$ meV compared to mere $\sim35$ meV in undoped NbS$_2$ \cite{NbS2ARPES}.
-This observation reveals the sophisticated role of the Fe intercalant in these systems: providing $c$ axis conduction pathways for NbS$_2$ electrons, while holding onto its own electrons to carry local moments.
-Meanwhile, Nb 4$d$ electrons receive a massive c-axis hopping enhancement across the vdW gap through the intercalated iron.
-This makes it possible to achieve robust, meV scale effective exchange for both in-plane and out-of-plane Fe near neighbors via long-range RKKY interactions~\cite{RKKY1997,RKKYFeTaS,RKKYKittel}, consistent with previous neutron scattering experiment and magnetic DFT calculations~\cite{sw_prx2022}.
-This is also distinct from the idealized 2D nature of pristine TMD systems \cite{borisenko2009,rahn2012,NbS2ARPES}, and adds nuance to the common notion of intercalated TMDs as prototype 2D magnets~\cite{parkin1980,friend1977,TMD1968,TMD1971,CrTaS,CoTaS}. \\
+In contrast, the Nb 4$d$ band gains substantial $k_z$ dispersion on the order of $\sim200$ meV compared to mere $\sim35$ meV in undoped NbS$_2$ (extracted from Fig. 1 (c) of~\cite{NbS2ARPES}).\\

+The enhanced $c$-axis dispersion of the Nb $4d$ states signifies strong Fe–Nb hybridization, dominated by a direct $\sigma$-overlap between Fe $3d_{z^2}$ and Nb $4d_{z^2}$ orbitals~\cite{NbS2ARPES}, and consistent with their axial alignment along [001].
+We visualize the energetic consequence of this interaction in Fig.~\ref{fig3}(e,f) as a distinctive `kink' in the Nb band at $E_B \approx -0.2$ eV, coinciding with its intersection with the Fe $3d_{z^2}$ band.
+Crucially, this orbital overlap provides the microscopic pathway for strong, itinerant-mediated RKKY exchange~\cite{RKKY1997,RKKYFeTaS,RKKYKittel}, offering a direct energetic measure of the interaction strength between Fe local moment and NbS$_2$ itinerant electrons~\cite{kondoreview,kondorkky_1,kondorkky_2}.
+Such three-dimensional connectivity challenges the strict 2D classification often applied to intercalated TMDs~\cite{parkin1980,friend1977,TMD1968,TMD1971,CrTaS,CoTaS}, distinguishing them from their pristine hosts~\cite{borisenko2009,rahn2012,NbS2ARPES}. \\